Direct provision: Health and healthcare

-In the direct provision system, refugees seeking asylum in Ireland have access to medical cards (which are also allocated to low income individuals in Ireland).
-These cards allow individuals to receive their medical care and prescriptions for free.
-However, because many asylum seekers experience mental health conditions and concerns in addition to any health problems they may have, researchers recommend that asylum seekers in DP have access to a multidisciplinary healthcare team overseeing their care.
+In the direct provision system, those seeking asylum in Ireland have access to medical cards.
+Medical cards are also allocated to low income individuals in Ireland.
+These cards allow individuals to receive their medical care and prescriptions for free; or at a discounted price.
+Because many asylum-seekers may face mental health related issues, potentially due to their uncertain future as an asylum-seeker, and having fled persecution or violence in their home country, in addition to any physical health conditions they may have; researchers recommend that asylum-seekers in direct Provision have access to a multidisciplinary healthcare team overseeing their care.

-Asylum seekers are more likely to experience certain mental health conditions than the general population.
-A 2009 paper from the Irish College of Psychiatrists stated that migrants and asylum seekers in Ireland are 10x more likely to suffer from PTSD, and 3x more likely to suffer from psychosis.
-53% of asylum seekers in direct provision reported having been tortured before their arrival in Ireland.
+Asylum-seekers are more likely to experience certain mental health conditions than the general population.
+A 2009 paper from the Irish College of Psychiatrists stated that migrants and asylum-seekers in Ireland are 10x more likely to suffer from PTSD, and 3x more likely to suffer from psychosis.
+53% of asylum-seekers in direct provision reported having been tortured before their arrival in Ireland.
 People in direct provision also experience a variety of stressors that are not as prevalent in the general population including: legal status, a feeling of not being able to parent properly (due to lack of employment and inability to provide transportation for their children), not being able to have a job, uncertainty about involuntary transfers, language barriers, not being able to have access to food at a time when the canteen is not open, nutritional status of the food that is prepared for them, discrimination, and separation from their families or family members.
-Irish psychologists have stated the direct provision system is elongating the period of traumatic experiences for people in Direct Provision.